Doxa Drama F.C.: Stadium

-In their early years, the club was trying to find a place to be able to have a stable seat.
+In its early years, the club was trying to find a place to be able to have a stable seat.
 They did it in 1953, when Athanasios Doubesis, with his official donation, gave an area to build the stadium.
 After World War II, and after rebuilding the stadium, it was originally only the western platform.
-In the 80's, the northern part of the stadium was built, while the same decade attempted to build the left-hand side, which did not start, but was completed in 2011, when the works on the stadium were over.
+In the 80s, the northern part of the stadium was built, while in the same decade attempted to build the left-hand side, which did not start, but was completed in 2011, when the works on the stadium were over.

 Crest and colours

 Crest

 The primary crest of the club was the clover.
 Each leaf of the clover was written a letter from the GSD (initially the words "Gymnastic Association of Drama").
-The crest changed at the 1950s after many fans' reactions, removing the preference of black clover and putting the black eagle in its position, which the team has even today.
-But, searching today in the club's archives, no one can find any official document that certifies when and why the crest was changed.
-After some research and conversation with old footballers of Doxa Drama's Golden Age, discovered that this change was gradually and unofficially as a natural result of the publications of the time, as veteran Vangelis Simpliotis mentions.
+The crest changed in the 1950s after many fans' reactions, removing the preference for black clover and putting the black eagle in its position, which the team has today.

 Colours

 The colours of the club are black and white.
 The black clothing honors those Doxa Drama's footballers who were killed during the Greek-Bulgarian War.
-Doxa's legend Takis Loukanidis had said:
+Doxa's Takis Loukanidis had said: